octue/octue-sdk-python/docs/index.md

     ```python
     from octue.twined.resources.example import ExampleChild

-    child = ExampleChild()
+    child = ExampleChild(
+        id="example/service:latest",
+        backend={
+            "name": "GCPPubSubBackend",
+            "project_id": "example",
+        },
+    )
     answer, question_uuid = child.ask(input_values={"some": "data"})
     ```

     !!! tip

         To ask a question to a real data service, use `Child` instead of `ExampleChild` and specify the service's ID and project ID:

         ```python
         from octue.twined.resources import Child